 About Pilgrim Courses: These short courses of 6 weeks, are for all those who want to learn more about the Christian faith – eg: those who have recently started coming to Church; those who want the chance to think about Christian faith; those preparing for baptism or confirmation; those who have been Christians for many years and want to visit the roots of their faith again.
-There is a group that is meeting on Monday evenings and some groups also meet on Wednesday and Thursday mornings.
-If you’d be interested in coming along to one of these please speak to Jimmy Young, Fiona Prentice or the Church Office for more details.
+If you’d be interested in finding out more please get in touch with the Church Office for more details.
 Other home groups also meet throughout the week to share in bible study/ prayer/ fellowship etc, and details of these can be found on the notice boards in church.

 FairTrade: St Marys is a Fair-trade Church.
 Part of this involves us committing to using Fairtrade tea and coffee after services and in all meetings for which we have responsibility.
 So if you’re responsible for purchasing tea/coffee/biscuits/fruit/sugar etc for a church-related group or event, the Serving and Transforming MAP (Mission Action Plan) Team would like to remind you to buy Fair Trade products wherever possible!